Square Two: Music videos

 The music videos of "Playing with Fire" was directed by Seo Hyun-seung and "Stay" was directed by Han Sa-min, who had previously directed the music videos of "Gotta Be You" by 2NE1 and "Sober" by Big Bang.
 They were posted on Blackpink's official YouTube channel on November 1, 2016.

 Blackpink also posted the music video clip for the choreography of "Playing With Fire" on its official YouTube channel on November 4, 2016.
 The choreography was created by Kyle Hanagami, who has already worked with the group for the song "Boombayah" from their previous single album Square One.

 Commercial performance

-In the United States, Square Two debuted on the Billboard Top Heatseekers chart at number 13 and on the Billboard World Albums chart at number 3 for the chart issue dated November 19, 2016.
+In the United States, Square Two debuted on the Billboard Top Heatseekers chart at number 13 and on the Billboard World Albums chart with 1,000 copies sold in its first week of release.
 The following week, the album rose to a peak of number 2 on the World Albums chart for the chart issue dated November 26, 2016.
 The album stayed on the World Albums chart for a total of 22 non-consecutive weeks.
 As of August 2017, Square Two moved 7,000 copies and the five singles included on the digital EP sold a total of 113,000 digital song downloads in the U.S.